giovilaza/postersearch/README.md

 # postersearch
-Sear for a poster of an artist or album
+Search for a poster of an artist or album